Gabon profile - timeline

 1961 - Leon Mba elected president.

-1990 - Opposition parties legalised, accuse the government of fraud in parliamentary elections held in September and October.
+1990 - Opposition parties legalised, but accuse the government of fraud in parliamentary elections held in September and October.

 1991 - Parliament adopts a new constitution that formalises the multi-party system.